 Le Grand Bornand

 Located a short distance from Lake Annecy, Le Grand Bornand is a wonderful yet relatively little-known ski resort, sharing the same ski pass as La Clusaz.
-You’ll find that the slopes have some superb intermediate terrain, plenty of accessible off piste – as well as exemplary beginner zones.
-The village meanwhile, is full of lovely old chalet buildings and has a lovely, family-friendly buzz about it.
+You’ll find that the slopes have some superb intermediate terrain, plenty of accessible off trails—as well as exemplary beginner zones.
+The village is full of lovely old chalet buildings and has a family-friendly buzz about it.

 The resort is the birthplace of Reblochon cheese, so aromas waft out of the numerous Savoyard restaurants in the village and dotted conveniently on the slopes.
-This season the resort has introduced ‘Snooc’, which is a new activity that hybrids ski touring and luge, giving you the chance to glide down untouched areas adjacent to the slopes.
-Le Grand Bornand has seen generations of French and Swiss families learn to ski here.
-And they keep coming back.
+The resort offers "Snooc," which is an activity that combines ski touring and luge, and gives you the chance to glide down untouched areas adjacent to the slopes.
+Le Grand Bornand has seen generations of French and Swiss families learn to ski here, and they keep coming back.

 Try the following train companies for rates to the French Alps ski resorts:

-One of the most important things to know about Paris stopovers is that although you break your journey in Paris, as long as you stay less than 24 hours your journey can count as a ‘through journey’ and be valid for a Connection Fare, which is where the Eurostar and the TGV journey count as one combined, saving you money over booking the legs separately.
-These journeys are most easily booked over the phone, by call-centre staff or rail-booking experts who can scan rail systems easily for lower fares, for example suggesting train combinations that would save you money, or where an upgrade would cost... little extra.
+One of the most important things to know about Paris stopovers is that although you stop your journey in Paris, as long as you stay less than 24 hours, your journey can count as a "through journey."
+This means it's valid for a Connection Fare, which is where the Eurostar and the TGV journey count as one combined.
+This saves you money instead of booking the legs separately.
+You can easily book these trips over the phone, by call-center staff or rail-booking experts who can scan rail systems easily for lower fares.
+They can also suggest train combinations that would save you money or advise when an upgrade would cost a little extra.